-- If a student arrives to school late and does not clock in by 8:00 a.m., he/she will not be allowed to clock in until 9:40 a.m. and no later than 12:00 noon. (for the day programs) - If a student arrives to school late and does not clock in by 5:00 p.m., he/she will not be allowed to clock in until 6:40 p.m. (for the evening programs) - A student can only clock in after theory once per month.
-If a student is tardy a second time during the month, he/she will not be allowed to clock in late and cannot attend school that day unless they provide supporting documentation. - In order to allow additional tardies in a calendar month, a student must bring in supporting documentation that confirms an extenuating appointment or circumstance that resulted in the late arrival (i.e. doctor note, court paper, auto mechanic invoice, etc.) The student needs to bring in the documentation at the time of clocking in.
-Late documentation will not be accepted.
-If the student does not come with proper documentation (approved at the School Director's discretion), they will not be allowed to clock in. - Because credit is calculated by the clock hour, all absences and/or tardiness are considered unexcused.
+- If a student arrives to school late and does not clock in by 8:00 a.m., he/she will not be allowed to clock in until 9:40 a.m. and no later than 12:00 noon. (for the day programs) - If a student arrives to school late and does not clock in by 5:00 p.m., he/she will not be allowed to clock in until 6:40 p.m. (for the evening programs) - A student can only clock in after theory three times per month.
+If a student is tardy a 4th time during the month, he/she will not be allowed to clock in late and cannot attend school that day. - Because credit is calculated by the clock hour, all absences and/or tardiness are considered unexcused.